-The Puri Puri Men of Papua New Guinea… Puri Puri is often referred to as Papua New Guinea’s version of voodoo.
+The Puri Puri Men of PNG… Puri Puri is often referred to as Papua New Guinea’s version of voodoo.
 It is in fact directly translated as black magic in Motu – the principal language of central PNG.

 A more accurate description would probably be sorcery.
 And in in recent years there has been a a quite dramatic increase in sorcery-related violence in PNG.
 As detailed in this article by Australian journalist Jo Chandler in the now defunct Global Mail.

 Religion in PNG is a multi-faceted thing.
-And to the casual visitor to the rural villages, where more than 80% of the country’s 7.8m people live, it would be easy to form the impression that the country is deeply religious.
+And for the casual visitor to the rural villages, where more than 80% of the country’s 7.8m people live.
+It would be easy to form the impression that the country is deeply religious.

 Missionaries are common throughout the country.
 And their work is plain to see in virtually every village where the local church is the epicenter of the community.